perchespierri/codewars-katas/README.md

-## My Katas for codewars.com
+# My Katas from codewars.com

-Every few days I've been trying to solve a different coding challenge
+Every time I can I've been trying to solve a different coding challenge in codewars.

+## Reading their names:
+Every kata here is named after:
+- The order in which I solved it
+- What is the most important thing I learned or reviewed solving it

+## What's inside the files:
+Commented out are the katas instructions.
+Right after that, the solution.